chaitanyasagar3/crudNewsApp/test-plans/sprint 1 test plan.md

 		• Requirement 2
 			– When a correct combination of user id and password have been submitted, navigate to the Landing Page as signed in

 		• Requirement 3
 			– When an incorrect combination of user id and password have been submitted, display an appropriate message

+        • Requirement 4
+            – The sign in page shall include a link to the sign-up page for new users who do not yet have an account.

 	Sign up Page
 		• UX